-It is not uncommon for a cat to develop a lump after abdominal surgery like spay (ovariohysterectomy).
-Is this lump normal or a cause for concern?
+It is not uncommon for a cat to develop a lump after abdominal surgery like a spay (ovariohysterectomy).
+But, you may wonder if this lump is normal or a cause for concern.

 Reasons for a Lump at the Surgery Site

 A postoperative lump or swelling at the surgery site can mean a few different things.
 First things first: if you see a lump near your cat's surgical site, you should contact your veterinarian as soon as possible.
 Your vet is the best source of feline health advice.